March 4, 2019

 How is it possible for many Americans to remain deeply religious while the country is also experiencing a dramatic growth in the share of the population that is not religiously identified?

-But a growing minority of Americans say they have no religious affiliation at all.
-Twenty-three percent of Americans said they identified as atheist, agnostic, or nothing in particular in 2014—up from 16 percent in 2007.
-The share of Americans who say they are “absolutely certain” God exists dropped from 71 percent in 2007 to 63 percent in 2014.
-Still, the majority of Americans without a religious affiliation say they believe in God.
+But a large and rapidly growing minority of Americans say they have no religious affiliation at all.
+Twenty-six percent of Americans say they identified as atheist, agnostic, or nothing in particular in 2018 and 2019—up from 17 percent in 2009.
+And the 2014 Religious Landscape Study found that the share of Americans who say they are “absolutely certain” God exists dropped from 71 percent in 2007 to 63 percent just seven years later.

-Expressions of faith also differ by generation: Four-in-ten of the youngest Millennials (born 1990 to 1996) said they prayed every day, compared with six-in-ten Baby Boomers (born 1946 to 1964) and two-thirds of members of the Silent Generation.
+Expressions of faith also differ by generation: In the 2014 Religious Landscape Study, 4 in 10 of the youngest Millennials (born 1990 to 1996) said they prayed every day, compared with 6 in 10 Baby Boomers (born 1946 to 1964) and two-thirds of members of the Silent Generation.

 In North Carolina, Moreno, who grew up Catholic, relates to the findings: “Many of my friends had bad church experiences and are disconnected from organized religion—but that doesn’t mean that they’ve given up on what they need for their own spiritual well-being.
 My friends didn’t leave the church to become atheists.
 They still want to find eternal peace.”